robertbaker13/phase-0-handbook/pairing-in-phase-0.md

 Neither role is more powerful than the other.
 You are just 2 programmers trying to solve a problem together.
 The roles are there to make you more efficient, not bog you down.
 Think of this as a brainstorming session with the driver holding the marker.
 Both of you are thinking of ideas simultaneously and discussing which ones are good enough to get on the board.

-My pair is not listening to me!

-What a great opportunity to practice your interpersonal skills!
-If you feel like there is a problem in your pair arrangement, stop the session and say something.
-It helps no one to 'grin and bear it.'
-Your pair will appreciate the insight with how they are effecting other people and you will get to voice your concerns.
-Make sure you bring up your concerns with Actionable Specific and Kind feedback.
-I messages are a great way to do this.
-[I messaging](http://en.wikipedia.org/wiki/I-message), I messages generally follow this format

-I feel...
-(Insert feeling word) when... (tell what caused the feeling).
-I would like... (tell what you want to happen instead).

-example:

-I felt ignored when I brought up my idea about how many arguments that method should accept.
-I would like to have more of an open discourse with the direction of the code.

-Instead of:

-You aren't listening to me, stop being difficult.
-I want to talk about the number of arguments the method should accept.

-It sounds silly, but it is an amazingly powerful communication tool that prevents conflicts from escalating.

 #### Switching Roles
 It is common -- and *expected* -- that pairs switch roles.